brianshumate/vaultini/README.md

 ### Notes

-The following notes should help you better understand the container structure Vaultini uses, along with tips on commonly used features.
+The following notes describe the container structure Vaultini uses, provide some tips on common features.

 #### Configuration, data & logs

-The configuration, data, and audit device log files live in a subdirectory under `containers` that is named after the server.
-For example, here is the structure of the first server, _vaultini1_ as it appears when active.
+The configuration, data, and audit device log files live in a subdirectory under `containers` named for the server.
+For example, the first server, _vaultini1_ has a directory and file structure like the following when active.

 ```shell
 $ tree containers/vaultini1